-California dog bite law imposes “strict liability” on owners.
-This means the owner of a dog who bites someone is liable in a civil lawsuit for the victim’s injuries even if the animal has never bitten before and the owner had no reason to believe the animal was dangerous.
+California dog bite law imposes strict liability on owners.
+This means the owner of a dog that bites someone faces liability in a civil lawsuit for the victim’s injuries even if the animal has never bitten before and the owner had no reason to believe the animal was dangerous.

 This contrasts with the “one bite rule,” in effect in other states, by which the owner is only held liable if the dog has bitten someone before or has displayed violent tendencies.

 California sees more dog bite lawsuits than any other state.1 Our California dog bite attorneys assist victims across the state to file claims in dog bite and dog attack cases.

 To help you better understand California’s dog bite law, our California personal injury lawyers discuss the following faqs, below: